DonutEspresso/base-n/README.md

 * `options.max` {Number} - Set maximum input integer.
 Mutually exclusive with `length` option.
 * `options.length` {Number} - Set maximum output length of encoded value.
 Mutually exclusive with `max` option.
 * `options.base` {Number} - Set the base-n value of the encoder.
 Mutually exclusive with `characters` option.
-* `options.characters` {Boolean} - Set a custom character set.
-The length of the character set string becomes the base.
+* `options.characters` {Array} - Custom character dictionary.
+The length of the array becomes the base.
+Multi-character dictionaries can be used.
 Mutually exclusive with `base` option.

 __Returns__: {Object} encoder object